How to set up a VPN on any device in 3 simple steps

 While 99% of users should stick with the dedicated app, I want to briefly mention the manual method for tech-savvy users who might have a specific need.

-It is possible to set up a VPN directly within your operating system’s settings (Windows, macOS, etc.) without using the provider’s app.
+It is possible to perform a manual network configuration directly within your operating system’s settings.
 This process requires you to first download special configuration files (often with a .oVPN or .ikev2 extension) from your VPN provider’s website.
 You then import these files into your os’s built-in VPN client.

 However, I rarely recommend this path.
 This method offers less flexibility and fewer critical features.
 Most importantly, you will almost always lose access to the VPN’s kill switch, which is a major security compromise.
 For a secure, feature-rich experience, always stick to the dedicated app.